fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 being fired.
 Another reason for this case would be that the delay is too short, and the expected message was sent after the test's check.
 In this case, you'll see the message when checking the logs.

-* If the actual part contains one or more json trees, events where received but did not match the expectations.
+* If the actual part contains one or more json trees, events were received but did not match the expectations.
 From there, you need to compare them with the expected payload.

 ```log